|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 Overall, we would recommend this kayak as a good buy.
 It is durable and years of fun awaits the buyer.
 You can purchase it on Amazon for about $550.
 Keeping in mind the long list of features, this kayak offers a lot of value to the buyer.
 Also, 2-piece sport paddles are included in the packaging.

-We've compared 2 other kayaks, namely the Emotion Renegade XT Fishing Kayak and KL Industries' Sun Dolphin Journey SS Kayak, to the Lifetime Sport fisher in order to find out, which kayak performs best.
+We've compared 2 other kayaks, namely the Emotion Renegade XT Fishing Kayak and KL Industries' Sun Dolphin Journey SS Kayak, to the Lifetime Sport fisher in order to find out, which one performs best.
 Feel free to read the fishing kayak reviews of these products, and you will see that the features they offer are quite similar to one another.
 Please do not just take our word for what the best kayak is.

 The Sun Dolphin is a very similar kayak, as well, but holds a better looking design when compared to the Renegade.
 It is equipped with dry storage compartment, portable accessory carrier, and the foot braces are adjustable.
 It will cost you around $406.
 For a full review of the fishing kayak, click here.

 Weighing in the pros and cons of all three kayaks, Lifetime Sport 10 ft.
 Single or Tandem Fishing Kayak is the hands down winner.
-It will cost you about $100 more compared to the other two kayaks.
+It will cost you about $100 more compared to the other two.
 For the added price, you get improved tracking, better hull, and better stability.
 You will not regret purchasing this kayak.

 In terms of dimensions the Sun Dolphin Excursion Sit-In fishing kayak is similar to the previous Sun Dolphin SS Sit-On-Top.
 12-feet length, 40 lbs of weight and 2 carrying handles make the kayak easy to carry to and from the water.

-The kayak's seat is adjustable for more comfort.
+The seat is adjustable for more comfort.
 Additionally, the kayak features adjustable foot braces and thigh pads.

 Its hull is well balanced and made of durable high density UV-rays protective PE.
 Tracking and maneuverability are best suited for calm waters, such as lakes and calm rivers.